Develop shared insight for the system

 The evidence:

-• The system relies on fragmented data which is often inaccessible and not timely.
-No single source of data currently exists – so decisions within organisations can be made on out-of-date data and limited insight.
+The system relies on fragmented data which is often inaccessible and not timely, so decisions by organisations can be made on out-of-date data and limited insight.

 What we are curious about:

-• Why do we have such poor national data for children and young people with cancer?
-This inhibits us having the evidence we need to act.
+Why do we have such poor national data for children and young people with cancer?

 What we want to see happen:

-• As a Collective, we want to develop shared insight for the system.
+As a Collective, we want to develop shared insight for the system.
 The Dartington report is out first shared data set.
-Subsequent North Star Cancer Collective research (e.g. into mental health) provides further shared data sets.
+Subsequent North Star Cancer Collective research provides further shared data sets.

-• Building on these as we continue our Collective work will lead to an increase in accessible and timely data on the things that matter most to children, young people and families.
-This will fuel our shared work, driving the actions we take to benefit children and young people with cancer, and their families
+Doing this will lead to an increase in accessible and timely data on the things that matter most to children, young people and families.
+This will fuel our shared work, driving the actions we take to improve the experience and outcomes of children and young people with cancer, and their families.

 Why is this important?

-• We believe the long-term wellbeing of children and young people with cancer and their families will be improved by shared, accessible and timely data (e.g. on diagnosis, treatment, outcomes, and experiences).
+We believe that having shared, accessible and timely data (e.g. on diagnosis, treatment, outcomes, and experiences) will improve the long-term wellbeing of children and young people with cancer and their families.
 This is particularly true for those facing inequity of access, experience and outcomes.